Linerly/LinerlyBot-Discord/README.md

 ---

+# Features
+- Informational commands such as the `help`, `info`, `ping`, and the `about` command.
+- Fun commands such as the `joke` and the `feeling` command.
+- Other miscellaneous such as the `quote` command.
+- Gold as the currency for LinerlyBot.

+---

+# To-do
+- Adding moderation commands, plus some other miscellaneous commands as well.

+---

 # Some issue(s) when using LinerlyBot
-- Occasionally, you might get the "Invalid interaction application command" error when using some slash commands.
-If you try again, it will mostly work again like normal.
+- Occasionally, you might get the "Invalid interaction application command" error when using some slash commands, if you try again, it will work again like normal.
+- Currency commands don't really work just yet, I haven't figure out how to handle the `KeyError` error.

 ---